DimitriPalmer22/Relapse-Code-Documentation/Documentation/Vertical Slice Notes.md

 	- Look at the intro hallway n look at the 1 enemy there.
 	- DO NOT GO IN BRO.
 THE ENEMY PATHFINDING IS FUCKED UP.
 - After the enemy busts through the wall, go into the one room
 	- DO NOT LOOK AT THE SHIT BUCKET
-- Go
+	- Go into the room to the left to show off the doors not being able to open
+- Leave room to go into the hallway with the hole
+	- Fall down the hole n pick up the card
+	- Walk through n open up the door
+- Walk to doctor room